 This is another reason I rejected bisexual as my identifying term.
 I felt like it was the only other acceptable term besides Gay/Lesbian and Straight.
 It felt forceful, not liberating.
 At fifteen, everything can seem confusing, so I wasn’t about to willingly throw my whole being into another box I didn’t fit into like I did with so many before.

 When I discovered the word ‘pansexual’ and stitched it right onto my Heart (which was already stitched to my sleeve), I wasn’t familiar with Queer Theory, Gender Studies, and the huge politics surrounding Queerness.
 Now, I’m submerged in Queer politics and intersectional activism, I understand the political impact the word “bisexual” has; how subversive it can be.
-I know that it was largely appropriated by the medical-industrial complex and subject to medicalization, assigned pathologies, and that in bi-identified people reclaiming the term ‘bisexual’ they are moving mountains.
+I know that it was largely appropriated by the medical-industrial complex and subject to medicalization, assigned pathologies and that in bi-identified people reclaiming the term ‘bisexual’ they are moving mountains.
 Part of that medicalization was categorizing individuals attracted to more than one gender as hypersexual, deviant, and broken; early psychoanalysts, unsurprisingly, coined the term.
 When I was stumbling into Queer terminology, I immediately grasped how heavily the word ‘bi’ was steeped in sex alone.
 I disliked that; I was trying to refute traditional labels in claiming my Queerness, and I certainly wasn’t trying to sexually project myself onto, well, anything.
 The word seemed too loaded, too taboo.
 That is why the word is so powerful, though.
-The word Bisexual as a descriptive term, and Bisexuality itself is revolutionary for this reason.
+The word Bisexual as a descriptive term and Bisexuality itself is revolutionary for this reason.
 There is so much to reclaim; there is so much to refute; there is so much to reject.
 Self-identifying with the word is not what we should be rejecting.
 It’s the connotations that dominant culture has weaved around should be subject to rejection.
-It’s the connotations projected onto, and subsequently internalized by, Queer communities, leading to ‘pan-,’ ‘Omni-,’ and ‘poly-‘ being treated as more acceptable than the original revolutionary term.
+It’s the connotations projected onto and subsequently internalized by, Queer communities, leading to ‘pan-,’ ‘Omni-,’ and ‘poly-‘ being treated as more acceptable than the original revolutionary term.
 Instead of rejecting the term and act of ‘bisexuality,’ we should reject the stereotypes and myths surrounding the word, replace the untruths that are said to be ours with the truths that actually are ours.

 What I’m saying here isn’t that any and every polysexual individual should identify as one thing as an end-all-be-all.
-Nor am I saying that we, as a community, are obligated to vastly embrace a self-identifier with far-reaching social stigma attached to it.
-I’m proposing the opposite: a self-identifying term shouldn’t be rejected a merely because it has societal stigma attached to it.
+Nor am I saying that we, as a community, are obligated to vastly embrace a self-identifier with the far-reaching social stigma attached to it.
+I’m proposing the opposite: a self-identifying term shouldn’t be rejected merely because it has a societal stigma attached to it.
 Societal stigma can be–and is–harmful.
 It can also be–and is–world-changing, empowering, and revolutionary, so ‘Bisexual’ as a term and identity-indicator should by no means be avoided in our communities because it is easier to do so than think critically or engage in dialogue about the concepts attached to certain terminology in our lexicon.

-My own critical thought around the word, and my initial rejection of it, led me to believe that I was initially misguided, that perhaps my reaction was a knee-jerk one.
+My own critical thought around the word and my initial rejection of it led me to believe that I was initially misguided, that perhaps my reaction was a knee-jerk one.
 It has been nine years since I discovered the term ‘pansexual,’ nine years since I began identifying with it.
 However, it is not my sole indicator, it is merely a single cog in my large, shiny Queer gear-box.
 At this point in time, ‘bisexual’ is still not how I would introduce myself.
 It’s not a term I would ever rail against again, though.